Sylvain Dussort - Cuvée des Ormes 2019

 "The estate's flagship wine"

-“A rich aroma of apple peel.
-Excellent, lively acidity that’s far from unappealing!
+“A full-bodied aroma of apple peel.
+Excellent, lively acidity—far from unappealing!
 Quite unusual but very enjoyable.
 Not particularly long on the palate, but clean and satisfying.
-I think I should rate this wine 16.5 to highlight its distinctive character.
+I think I should rate this wine 16.5 to draw attention to its distinctive character.
 Almost spritzy.
 I really like it, even if it’s not classic. ” (Jancis Robinson).
-The estate’s flagship cuvée, “Les Ormes,” comes from vines ranging from 35 to over 60 years old, selected from specific plots in the commune of Meursault.
-These old vines and this exclusive terroir make it a sublime, highly coveted white.
+The estate’s flagship cuvée, “Les Ormes,” is made from vines ranging in age from 35 to over 60 years, selected from specific plots in the commune of Meursault.
+These old vines and this little-known terroir make it a sublime and highly sought-after white.
 Sublime!

-Buy Sylvain Dussort wines at the best price in a private sale!
+Buy Sylvain Dussort wines at the best prices in a private sale!

 Starting at €99 on your first order